openshift/enhancements/enhancements/api-review/custom-tags-aws.md

    Final tag set to AWS resource = `key_infra1 = value_infra1`

-   Event action = An event is generated to notify user about the action status (success/failure) to update tags for the AWS resource.
+   Event action = An event is generated to notify user about the request status (success/failure) to update tags for the AWS resource.

 2) There is no tag with same key present, new tag is created for the AWS resource.
 In case of limit reached, a validation error is generated.